chen0040/java-ssd-object-detection/README.md

 # java-ssd-object-detection

-Image SSD object detection in Java using Tensorrflow
+Image SSD object detection in pure Java using Tensorrflow

 This project is a derivation from the tensorflow [object detection](https://github.com/tensorflow/models/tree/master/samples/languages/java/object_detection) codes but makes it easy to integrate with other java application